garrandall/popular-music-data/tracks/do-i-make-myself-clear-etta-james-sugar-pie-desanto.md

 I don't wanna believe
 The bad things about you, oh, no, now
 'Cause if they're true
-I'll have to get along without you, oh, ooh, now
+I'll have to get along without you, oh, oh now

 I said the word, the sound on you Lord, yeah
 It's all about the things you do